wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

-In this unit, you'll explore the Office add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.
+In this unit, you'll explore the Office Add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.

-## Understand the Office add-ins programming model
+## Understand the Office Add-ins programming model

 The Office add-in programming model relies on two JavaScript object models: